tommyettinger/textratypist/README.md

 help, so thanks are in order.

 Thanks to piotr-j (evilentity), mas omenos, and DMC from the libGDX Discord, for really thoroughly testing TextraTypist.
-`IncongruityTest` was originally piotr-j's work and it helped me figure out which fonts in KnownFonts had incorrect bounds information. `TableWrapTest` was based closely on mas omenos' work, and was useful to locate a wrapping bug.
+`IncongruityTest` was originally piotr-j's work, and it helped me figure out which fonts in KnownFonts had incorrect bounds information. `TableWrapTest` was based closely on mas omenos' work, and was useful to locate a wrapping bug.
 DMC managed to track down a very elusive ProGuard issue, which is now documented in this README.md .
+Sanda Moen, fourlastor, and Siavash Ranbar helped track down some maddening bugs affecting word wrap; thanks to everyone who's put up with those kinds of bug!

 Of course, I have to thank Rafa Skoberg for writing quite a lot of the code here!
 About 2/3 of the effects are almost purely by Rafa, much of the TypingLabel-related code is nearly unchanged from his work, and in general he showed what